MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds.md

 When you enable custom backgrounds, you need to provide custom backgrounds for your front-of-room displays.
 If you have two front-of-room displays, you need to provide a custom background for each display.
 Providing a custom background for your touch console is optional.

-If you enable custom backgrounds and don't provide custom backgrounds for all of your front-of-room displays, all displays, including the touch console, default to "no theme".
+If you enable custom backgrounds and don't provide custom backgrounds for all of your front-of-room displays, all displays, including the touch console, default to `No Theme`.

 > [!NOTE]
 > If you've been using the `<CustomThemeImageUrl>` element to provide a single custom background image for your front-of-room displays, you can continue using it if it suits your needs.
 However, if you want to provide separate custom backgrounds for each front-of-room display, or if you want to configure a custom background on your touch console, you need to use the elements provided in this section.